rohailamalik/matlab-simulink-mcp/README.md

 6. Check running status in Settings → Developer, or click the equalizer button in the chat box.

-7. Logs:
+7. The server logs outputs and errors to both Claude's and its own log file.
+To keep a log file tracking console open, add `--console` in Claude config args.

+    - Claude MCP logs (Windows): `%APPDATA%\Claude\logs\mcp-server-MatlabMCP.log`
-Claude MCP logs:
+    - Claude MCP logs (macOS): `~/Library/Logs/Claude/mcp-server-MatlabMCP.log`

-Windows: `%APPDATA%\Claude\logs\mcp-server-MatlabMCP.log`

-macOS: `~/Library/Logs/Claude/mcp-server-MatlabMCP.log`

-Server logs: written to your user log directory (or configured via `.env`).
+    - Server logs: written to your user log directory (or configured via `.env`).

 ## Debugging